Day 1 – Lisbon

 Best time to visit Lisbon

-The best time to visit Lisbon is between March and May or September and mid-November when temperatures are cooler and the city is less crowded.
+The best time to visit Lisbon is between March and May or September and mid-November when temperatures are cooler and less crowded.
 This makes it much easier to do all the things to do in Lisbon.
-During the high season months, July and August prices of accommodation are much higher and the streets are busier.
+During the high season months, July and August, accommodation prices are much higher, and the streets are busier.

 Getting to & getting around